-Outdoor fireplaces are becoming very popular and a variety are for sale at hardware stores and garden centres.
-Penticton has bylaws for the safe use of these fireplaces.
-Wood burning outdoor fireplaces are only permitted when inspected by The Penticton Fire Department.
+Outdoor fireplaces are popular and readily available at hardware stores and garden centres.
+However, before you buy, note that Penticton has bylaws for the safe use of these fireplaces.
+Wood-burning outdoor fireplaces are only permitted when inspected by the Penticton Fire Department.

-If you want to burn wood on your property you need to have a permanently installed and inspected outdoor fireplace.
+If you want to burn wood on your property, you’ll need to have a permanently installed and inspected outdoor fireplace.

-For safety reasons all Permanent Outdoor Fireplaces in Penticton require a site inspection.
-Site inspections cost $50.00.
+For safety reasons, all permanent outdoor fireplaces in Penticton require a site inspection, at a cost of $50.

-- Submit for approval a plot plan indicating location of fireplace along with the drawing showing construction and dimensions.
+- Submit a plot plan for approval indicating the location of the fireplace along with the drawing showing construction and dimensions.

-- Fireplace must not be situated within 3 metres (10') of combustibles or adjoining lot line.
+- The fireplace must not be situated within 3 metres (10') of combustibles or adjoining lot line.

 - The chimney must extend at least 1 metre (3') above any structure that is within 3 metres (10') of the fireplace.